How To Prevent Pay-Per-Click Fraud On Your Website Advertising

 - Use the “IP Exclusions” setting in Google Ads and block known IP addresses associated with click fraud.

 - Tweaking your Ad Targeting can filter invalid clicks.
-Click farms are usually located in third-world countries.
+For example, click farms are usually located in third-world countries.
 If you suspect that a particular geo-location is committing click fraud, you can exclude these locations and their respective languages.

-If you’re running a PPC ad campaign and experience a large number of clicks that never convert into customers, you may be a victim of click fraud.
+If you’re running a PPC ad campaign and experience many clicks that never convert into customers, you may be a victim of click fraud.
 Your best defense is keeping a watchful eye on your ad campaigns and using the preventive measures above to try and prevent it from happening.

 Daniel William is a Cyber Security Expert.
 His great passion is to maintain the safety of the organization’s online systems and networks.
 He knows that both individuals and businesses face the constant challenge of cyber threats.
 Identifying and preventing these attacks is a priority for Daniel.
 You can reach Daniel on Linkedin.